ljw1004/csharpspec/csharp/expressions.md

     ;
 ```

-A *simple-name* is either of the form `I` or of the form `I<A1,...,Ak>`, where `I` is a single identifier and `<A1,...,Ak``>` is an optional *type-argument-list*.
-When no *type-argument-list* is specified, consider `K` to be zero.
-The *simple-name* is evaluated and classified as follows:
+A *simple_name* is either of the form `I` or of the form `I<A1,...,Ak>`, where `I` is a single identifier and `<A1,...,Ak>` is an optional *type_argument_list*.
+When no *type_argument_list* is specified, consider `K` to be zero.
+The *simple_name* is evaluated and classified as follows:

-*  If `K` is zero and the *simple-name* appears within a *block* and if the *block*'s (or an enclosing *block*'s) local variable declaration space (§3.3) contains a local variable, parameter or constant with name `I`, then the *simple-name* refers to that local variable, parameter or constant and is classified as a variable or value.
+*  If `K` is zero and the *simple_name* appears within a *block* and if the *block*'s (or an enclosing *block*'s) local variable declaration space (§3.3) contains a local variable, parameter or constant with name `I`, then the *simple_name* refers to that local variable, parameter or constant and is classified as a variable or value.
-*  If `K` is zero and the *simple-name* appears within the body of a generic method declaration and if that declaration includes a type parameter with name `I`, then the *simple-name* refers to that type parameter.
+*  If `K` is zero and the *simple_name* appears within the body of a generic method declaration and if that declaration includes a type parameter with name `I`, then the *simple_name* refers to that type parameter.
 *  Otherwise, for each instance type `T` (§10.3.1), starting with the instance type of the immediately enclosing type declaration and continuing with the instance type of each enclosing class or struct declaration (if any):
-   *  If `K` is zero and the declaration of `T` includes a type parameter with name `I`, then the *simple-name* refers to that type parameter.
+   *  If `K` is zero and the declaration of `T` includes a type parameter with name `I`, then the *simple_name* refers to that type parameter.
    *  Otherwise, if a member lookup (§7.4) of `I` in `T` with `K` type arguments produces a match:
       * If `T` is the instance type of the immediately enclosing class or struct type and the lookup identifies one or more methods, the result is a method group with an associated instance expression of `this`.
 If a type argument list was specified, it is used in calling a generic method (§7.6.5.1).
       * Otherwise, if `T` is the instance type of the immediately enclosing class or struct type, if the lookup identifies an instance member, and if the reference occurs within the *block* of an instance constructor, an instance method, or an instance accessor, the result is the same as a member access (§7.6.4) of the form `this.I`.
 This can only happen when `K` is zero.
-      * Otherwise, the result is the same as a member access (§7.6.4) of the form `T.I` or `T.I<A1``,` ...`,``Ak``>`.
-In this case, it is a binding-time error for the *simple-name* to refer to an instance member.
+      * Otherwise, the result is the same as a member access (§7.6.4) of the form `T.I` or `T.I<A1,...,Ak>`.
+In this case, it is a binding-time error for the *simple_name* to refer to an instance member.

-*  Otherwise, for each namespace `N`, starting with the namespace in which the *simple-name* occurs, continuing with each enclosing namespace (if any), and ending with the global namespace, the following steps are evaluated until an entity is located:
+*  Otherwise, for each namespace `N`, starting with the namespace in which the *simple_name* occurs, continuing with each enclosing namespace (if any), and ending with the global namespace, the following steps are evaluated until an entity is located:
    *  If `K` is zero and `I` is the name of a namespace in `N`, then:
-      * If the location where the *simple-name* occurs is enclosed by a namespace declaration for `N` and the namespace declaration contains an *extern-alias-directive* or *using-alias-directive* that associates the name `I` with a namespace or type, then the *simple**-name* is ambiguous and a compile-time error occurs.
+      * If the location where the *simple_name* occurs is enclosed by a namespace declaration for `N` and the namespace declaration contains an *extern_alias_directive* or *using_alias_directive* that associates the name `I` with a namespace or type, then the *simple**-name* is ambiguous and a compile-time error occurs.
       * Otherwise, the *simple**-name* refers to the namespace named `I` in `N`.
    *  Otherwise, if `N` contains an accessible type having name `I` and `K` type parameters, then:
-      * If `K` is zero and the location where the *simple-name* occurs is enclosed by a namespace declaration for `N` and the namespace declaration contains an *extern-alias-directive* or *using-alias-directive* that associates the name `I` with a namespace or type, then the *simple**-name* is ambiguous and a compile-time error occurs.
+      * If `K` is zero and the location where the *simple_name* occurs is enclosed by a namespace declaration for `N` and the namespace declaration contains an *extern_alias_directive* or *using_alias_directive* that associates the name `I` with a namespace or type, then the *simple**-name* is ambiguous and a compile-time error occurs.
-      * Otherwise, the *namespace-or-type-name* refers to the type constructed with the given type arguments.
+      * Otherwise, the *namespace_or_type_name* refers to the type constructed with the given type arguments.
-   *  Otherwise, if the location where the *simple-name* occurs is enclosed by a namespace declaration for `N`:
+   *  Otherwise, if the location where the *simple_name* occurs is enclosed by a namespace declaration for `N`:
-      * If `K` is zero and the namespace declaration contains an *extern-alias-directive* or *using-alias-directive* that associates the name `I` with an imported namespace or type, then the *simple-name* refers to that namespace or type.
+      * If `K` is zero and the namespace declaration contains an *extern_alias_directive* or *using_alias_directive* that associates the name `I` with an imported namespace or type, then the *simple_name* refers to that namespace or type.
-      * Otherwise, if the namespaces imported by the *using-namespace-directive*s of the namespace declaration contain exactly one type having name `I` and `K` type parameters, then the *simple-name* refers to that type constructed with the given type arguments.
+      * Otherwise, if the namespaces imported by the *using_namespace_directive*s of the namespace declaration contain exactly one type having name `I` and `K` type parameters, then the *simple_name* refers to that type constructed with the given type arguments.
-      * Otherwise, if the namespaces imported by the *using-namespace-directive*s of the namespace declaration contain more than one type having name `I` and `K` type parameters, then the *simple-name* is ambiguous and an error occurs.
+      * Otherwise, if the namespaces imported by the *using_namespace_directive*s of the namespace declaration contain more than one type having name `I` and `K` type parameters, then the *simple_name* is ambiguous and an error occurs.

-   Note that this entire step is exactly parallel to the corresponding step in the processing of a *namespace-or-type-name* (§3.8).
+   Note that this entire step is exactly parallel to the corresponding step in the processing of a *namespace_or_type_name* (§3.8).

-*  Otherwise, the *simple-name* is undefined and a compile-time error occurs.
+*  Otherwise, the *simple_name* is undefined and a compile-time error occurs.

 #### Invariant meaning in blocks

-For each occurrence of a given identifier as a full *simple-name* (without a type argument list) in an expression or declarator, within the local variable declaration space (§3.3) immediately enclosing that occurrence, every other occurrence of the same identifier as a full *simple-name* in an expression or declarator must refer to the same entity.
+For each occurrence of a given identifier as a full *simple_name* (without a type argument list) in an expression or declarator, within the local variable declaration space (§3.3) immediately enclosing that occurrence, every other occurrence of the same identifier as a full *simple_name* in an expression or declarator must refer to the same entity.
 This rule ensures that the meaning of a name is always the same within a given block, switch block, for-, foreach- or using-statement, or anonymous function.

 The example
 ```csharp